ringabout/ringabout/README.md

 I [contribute to Nim constantly](https://github.com/nim-lang/Nim/graphs/contributors), please [buy me a coffee](https://github.com/sponsors/planety) so I can continue my journey with Nim as long as possible.

-#### Why here

-> Whenever you feel like criticizing anyone, just remember that all of the people in the world haven't had the advantages that you've had.

 ![ringabout's GitHub stats](https://github-readme-stats.vercel.app/api?username=ringabout&show_icons=true&include_all_commits=true&theme=radical)